JieLuoybfq/JGR-atmosphere-data-2019/README.md

 # JGR-atmosphere_data_2019

-# Optical modeling of black carbon with non-absorbing coatings: The effect of coating configurations
+# Optical modeling of black carbon with different coating material: The effect of coating configurations

 ### This is the introduction for data of the paper submitted to JGR-Atmosphere by Luo et al.